Cricket at the Commonwealth Games

 Cricket is an optional sport at the quadrennial Commonwealth Games.
 It first appeared at the 1998 Games, with a men's tournament seeing South Africa defeat Australia by 4 wickets in the final.
 Matches were played over 50 overs and had List A status rather than being full One Day Internationals.

 The sport returned to the Games' programme at the 2022 Games, with a women's tournament taking place.
 Matches were played under the Twenty20 format, with the tournament won by Australia.
-A woman's Twenty20 tournament is planned to be part of the 2026 Games.
+A women's Twenty20 tournament had been planned to be included in the 2026 Games, with a men's tournament also considered.
+However the withdrawal of original hosts Victoria, led replacement hosts Glasgow to announce only a streamlined event with cricket one of several sports removed from the program.

-As is normal at the multi-sport events, Caribbean countries that enter participate as separate nations, not as the combined West Indies team.
-The England team represents only England and not Wales.
+As is normal at the multi-sport events, Caribbean countries that enter participate as separate nations rather than the amalgamated West Indies team.
+The England team likewise represents only England and not Wales.